Gorilla

 PREVENTING POACHING AND ILLEGAL WILDLIFE TRADE

-Because poaching is a problem across central Africa, WWF works with TRAFFIC, the world's largest wildlife trade monitoring network, and the World Conservation Union to monitor the illegal trade of gorillas and other great apes.
-WWF also advocates for nations to more effectively enforce wildlife laws and raises awareness in local villages of the dangers of eating bushmeat.
+Because poaching is a problem across central Africa, WWF and partners monitor the illegal trade of gorillas and other great apes.
+WWF also advocates for nations to more effectively enforce wildlife laws and raise awareness in local villages of the dangers of eating bushmeat.
 In addition, WWF has trained local wildlife authorities in modern methods of antipoaching and gorilla monitoring and provided equipment and provisions for antipoaching teams in several nations.

 DEVELOPING TOURISM

 Ecotourism provides opportunities for protecting gorillas and their forest homes and for helping the local people.
 WWF has habituated gorilla groups to humans to develop opportunities for gorilla tourism.
-For instance in the Dzanga-Sangha Protected Areas, located in the south western Central African Republic, WWF has run a Primate Habituation Program since 1997 that habituates western lowland gorillas for tourism and research.
+For instance, in the Dzanga-Sangha Protected Areas, located in the southwestern Central African Republic, WWF co-manages these protected areas since their creation in 1990 and has run a Primate Habituation Program since 1997 that habituates western lowland gorillas for tourism and research.
 It plays a vital role in the park’s management strategy by generating significant revenue and strengthening the vital link with the community.
 The program is the major employer of Indigenous people in the region and currently employs 60 people, including 45 indigenous Ba'Aka.
-Today, tourism is regaining its grounds and more investments are being made to further develop ecotourism in Dzanga-Sangha with the projection to attain at least 1,000 tourists annually by 2025.
+Today, more investments are being made to further develop ecotourism in Dzanga-Sangha with the projection to attain at least 1,000 tourists annually by 2025.

 MONITORING POPULATIONS

 WWF conducts research into the ecology, distribution, and population biology of gorillas.
 We also support research into the spread of diseases between humans and gorillas and the natural spread of diseases such as Ebola, as well as disease prevention.
-Park rangers are often the ones monitoring gorillas, and so WWF and our partners have established a ranger-based monitoring program for mountain gorillas that documented a 17% increase in gorilla numbers in the Virunga Mountains over a 14-year period.
+Park rangers are often the ones monitoring gorillas, and so WWF and our partners have established a ranger-based monitoring program for mountain gorillas.
+In collaboration with IGCP and other partners, we helped support the first mountain gorilla census in Virunga Massif in 2003, Bwindi Impenetrable National Park in 2006, and across their entire population in the Virunga landscape in 2016.

 PRESERVING HABITAT